IS THIS A DREAM OR COULD IT BE CAMELOT ?

 Photo Darlene Sprague 2017

-2017 New photo's added to the bottom of this page.
-Scroll down to view.
-Check out page titled "water world" I will be updating photos and info all summer long and as I have new material.
-Please check back from time to time, or better still just check out each page if you haven't done so already.
+Scroll down to bottom of page to view photos Check out page titled "Water World" Feel free to check back from time to time, or better still just check out each page if you haven't done so already.
 This site is intended for enjoyment and relaxation.
-Its all about "the pond", thank you, Darlene
+Its all about "the pond", thank you!

 Mother Goose protecting her one remaining chick, as an eagle in nearby tree watches.
 I have checked several times after this photo was taken and the chick is no where to be found.

 A rock eating shark appears out of the fog.
 It has been said that sharks will eat anything.